decentraland/content-service/README.md

     AWS_REGION=us-west-1
     ```

-### Run Project
+### Build Project

-Then build the project:

 ```
 $ make build
 ```

-You can instead build and run with a single command:
+### Run Project locally

+In order to run the project run

 ```
-$ make run
+$ make run AWS_ACCESS_KEY=123123 AWS_SECRET_KEY=123123 AWS_REGION=us-west-1
 ```

-`make run` starts an instance of the content service server.
+This will use [Localstack](https://github.com/localstack/localstack) as S3 storage provider.

+You can read the rest default configuration from [Documentation](config/config.yml)

+In order to overwrite any configuration when you run the service, check the env variables you will need to change in the configuration defined in the [service entry point](cmd/service/main.go)